The Benefits of Having a Project and Product Mentality

 Why is it important to have a clear product strategy?

 Having a well-defined product strategy helps to give context to the team about why they’re creating a product and why it’s important to the company so that everyone is aligned under a common vision and has more context when making decisions.
 This way, we prevent the development teams from being disconnected from the business.
-This is important because when this happens, teams are less engaged, there is a need for more micromanagement and hierarchies, it is harder to make Agile decisions, and there is more rework.
+This is important because when a disconnect happens, teams are less engaged, there is a need for more micromanagement and hierarchies, it is harder to make Agile decisions, and there is more rework.
 Additionally, when we are connected to the business, we can provide better suggestions, and the technical pieces will be more aligned for maintainability and testing practices.
 The specifics of how you will deliver value are less significant if you have done a good job of describing the value you intend to deliver to your teammates.
 Settling on a single solution to an issue too quickly limits your alternatives and constrains your team's innovation.
 That is why it is better for everyone to be aligned on the value proposition and be flexible on how that is achieved.

 Project Mindset